Edgemoor Neighborhood Association

 Kim Brown (Transportation Options Coordinator) talked about pedestrian and bike traffic throughout the city.
 She offered the master plan that included 65+ miles of bike lanes.

 John also touched on the draft TIP mentioning that there are some troublesome intersections and a number of areas that need improvements.

 Bylaws: Lauri Grove

 Due to lack of quorum the Board was not able to vote on the recommended changes to the Bylaws.

 Business and issues:

-The next monthly meeting will be held on the second Thursday, April 11th in the Library at Fairhaven Middle School.
+The next meeting will be the ENA Annual Membership Meeting held 7-9pm on Thursday, June 13th at Lairmont Manor.
+(Please note the next meeting will be held on the 2nd Thursday in June).
 Everyone is encouraged and welcomed to come meet your neighbors and get to know your neighborhood.